 The love comes when you fall in love with the process of doing something worthwhile and that is when you will fall asleep exhausted rather than stay up anxious and angry.
 And you’ll wake up early ready to tackle a polar bear rather than wishing it was a snow day so you can sleep ‘till noon.

-So, if you want something worthwhile to do with your life and you haven’t found something to love then start looking for something to hate and engage with the problem with love in your heart.
+if you want something worthwhile to do with your life and you haven’t found something to love then start looking for something to hate and engage with the problem with love in your heart.

 Photo Credit: Marek Bernat